 I have seen and photographed plenty of lunar eclipses before.
 So many people simply zoom in on the moon in shadow.
 It looks great, and after your second experience, it gets a little old.
 I decided to try something different here, and make it part of a larger cityscape.
 I captured the interchange of the 67 and 52 freeways, as well as the larger Santee cityscape.
-I love the result, and as soon as I clicked this frame, I had to immediately go to work.
+The result was great, and as soon as I clicked this frame, I had to immediately go to work.
 Sleep came eventually.

 There are two overlooks on Sunrise Highway with fantastic views of Granite Mountain to the North.
 Because Granite Mountain is positioned well and gets lots of side-light, it’s often a great subject.
 In this case, a storm was blowing over the Laguna Mountains.
 I shot a long exposure, with some frustration that the clouds were evaporating.
 But I also found something truly sublime in showing the rain shadow in action.
 It’s always great to “previsualize” an image, but it’s equally important to keep thinking when you are in the field and adapt.
 This is one of the moment I am proud of.

 Over Memorial Day Weekend, I drove all the way to Central Utah for the 10th anniversary of the ArrowCorps5 Manti-La Sal service project I worked on in 2008.
 While I spent much of the weekend doing field survey work seeing how the tamarisk abatement has lasted over 10 years, I also got some time in for some landscape photographs.
 This image is taken from the top of Cedar Mountain, above and adjacent to the Buckhorn Canyon area that we cleared of tamarisk.
 This canyon empties into the San Rafael River of the larger San Rafael Swell canyon system.
 With monsoonal moisture in the area and an incredible view, this photograph was the perfect scene for an ultra-wide composition.